-On Aug.
-16, 2022, the Inflation Reduction Act of 2022 (IRA) was signed into law.
-This major piece of legislation is designed to reduce the deficit, improve healthcare, boost American manufacturing, better conserve national parks, and tackle climate change by helping American residents and businesses transition to clean, renewable energy.
+The Inflation Reduction Act of 2022 (IRA) is a major piece of legislation designed to reduce the deficit, improve healthcare, boost American manufacturing, conserve national parks, and tackle climate change.
 Much of the climate-related funding provided comes in the form of tax credits, financing, and rebates for business and individuals.
 The Act includes multiple programs designed to assist owners, renters, and landlords of single- and multi-family homes and buildings.
-Some energy savings programs, such as tax credits, are available for improvements made starting in 2023 and others, such as state specific incentive programs, will be further developed during 2023.
+Some energy savings programs, such as tax credits, are available starting in 2023 and others, such as state specific incentive programs, will be further developed during 2023.
 The IRA also establishes grant programs to governments and other entities.
 Here we focus on aspects of the IRA that relate to clean energy.

-The other major funding source in addition to the IRA is the Bipartisan Infrastructure Law (BIL).
+The following information relates mainly to opportunities available as part of the Inflation Reduction Act.
+The other major funding source for municipal clean energy projects is the Bipartisan Infrastructure Law (BIL).
 Funding includes programs for public EV charging stations, complete streets planning and implementation, and more.

 The Inflation Reduction Act provides a variety of funding opportunities for local energy projects.
 Below are some helpful resources for community leaders.
 Coordination with regional Councils of Government and relevant state agencies is encouraged.